snakamura/log/drafts/tuple_map1.md

 `generateFunctions<'name'>()(objects, name)` returns `readonly [(o: { readonly name: 'a' }) => 'a', (o: { readonly name: 'b' }) => 'b', (o: { readonly name: 'c' }) => 'c']`.
 This means that you can pass it to `tupleMap2`.

 ```
-// tupleNames3: readonly ['a', 'b', 'c']
+// tupleNames4: readonly ['a', 'b', 'c']
-const tupleNames3 = tupleMap2(
+const tupleNames4 = tupleMap2(
   objects,
   generateFunctions<'name'>()(objects, name)
 );
 ```

+But this is almost the same as `pickMap`.
+Since `generateFunctions` works only to get a type of properties, a combination of `tupleMap2` and `generateFunctions` works only to pick properties.

-We did it, but these implementations are full of casts to `any` everywhere, and they're not that type-safe.
+Also, these implementations are full of casts to `any` everywhere, and they're not that type-safe.
 The main issue is that TypeScript doesn't support rank-2 types.
 We need to specify each function types separately, and we need to cast a polymorphic function to one of these function types manually.

 What will it look like when we do the same thing in a language supporting rank-2 types such as Haskell?